Aeropress vs Moka Pot: Which is the Better Brewer?

 The classic Moka pot is a style icon.
 The original Bialetti Moka Express, with its octagonal upper chamber, is displayed in museums and art galleries, highlighting the modern design.
-If you like to match your coffee maker to your interior design, you can find Moka pots in nearly any color, and you can even find versions with warm wooden handles or funky designs.
+If you like to match your coffee maker to your interior design, you can find Moka pots in nearly any colour, and you can even find versions with warm wooden handles or funky designs.

 Winner: The Moka pot is a clear winner regarding style.
 No matter your aesthetic, there is a Moka pot in the right colour or pattern to fit your coffee bar.

 Value for Money